Bucharest for Digital Nomads

 Men smoke.
 Women smoke.
 Children smoke.

 I'm not joking, I saw a school trip and half the kids had cigarettes.
-Smoking is at least banned indoors, but good luck trying to breathe clean air while walking down the street.
+Smoking is at least banned indoors, but good luck trying to breathe clean air consistently while walking down the street.

 Drug addiction